junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean leans closer, "'*Darkness cannot drive out darkness, only light can do that.*' Why does that sound so familiar?"

-Sam answers enthusiastically, "Martin Luther King Jr., guy is a legend, like Gandhi."
+Sam answers immediately, "Martin Luther King Jr."

 "And that's connected to our problem how?"
 Dean frowns, letting go for once to not mock at Sam's obsession with these historical figures that he can never understand.